 storage area at the southern portion of Slip Road H) appeared to be potentially

 contaminated.
 Based on the available information, the potential of land

-contamination impact at the Study Area was
+contamination impact at the Study Area was considered surmountable.

-It was recommended that land
+3.14 It was recommended that land

 contamination assessment be conducted at the identified areas prior to the

 commencement of site clearance / construction works.
 During the

-minimize the potential health impact on the
+minimize the potential health impact on the construction workers.

-An environmental monitoring and
+3.15 An environmental monitoring and

 audit programme was recommended for construction noise and water quality.

-noise, air quality, water quality and waste
+noise, air quality, water quality and waste management mitigation measures

-separate Environmental Monitoring and Audit Manual.
+a separate Environmental Monitoring and Audit Manual.

-The findings of the EIA have provided
+The findings of the EIA have

-project.
+Interchange project.
 The EIA Study has predicted that the Project, after

-the adoption of appropriate mitigation measures, would
+the adoption of appropriate mitigation measures, would comply with all

-monitoring and audit programme has been
+impacts.
+An environmental monitoring and audit programme has been

 recommended to monitor the implementation of the mitigation measures and to